Help us improve your experience.

 7. Make node 0 the primary node again by issuing the request chassis cluster failover node node-number redundancy-group group-number command.

-If you want redundancy groups to automatically return to node 0 as the primary after an in-service software upgrade (ISSU), you must set the redundancy group priority such that node 0 is primary and enable the preempt option.
-Note that this method works for all redundancy groups except redundancy group 0.
-You must manually set the failover for redundancy group 0.
+If you want redundancy groups to automatically revert to node 0 as the primary after an in-service software upgrade (ISSU), you must configure the redundancy group priorities so that node 0 has the higher priority and enable the preempt option.

 To set the redundancy group priority and enable the preempt option, see Example: Configuring Chassis Cluster Redundancy Groups.